-Fig. 8.28: I/O settings for the log generator function block

-- Select the number of inputs you wish to connect to the function block. - Then click on the Parameters tab, open the Editor under the Log messages, and enter the messages that should be generated in the diagnostics.
+- Fig. 8.28: I/O settings for the log generator function block ♥ Select the number of inputs you wish to connect to the function block. - Solution the Parameters tab, open the Editor under the Log messages, and enter the messages that should be generated in the diagnostics.